macrametv/www.macrame.tv/_posts/2021-12-07-ariel-di-lisio.md

     ![](/assets/img/uploads/dilisio-pack-birot-closeup.jpg)
   section5: >
-    >"At some point I stopped looking at what others were doing and **they started looking at me**"
+    >At some point I stopped looking at what others were doing and **they started looking at me**

     >